 These algorithms are ever-changing and not a lot of people understand what they are and what they do.
 The danger is that go behind human control and act in a way we can’t control.

 Likewise with high-frequency trading, if the practice continues unchecked, there is no saying what could happen to the market in the future.

-If Lewis is right and billions of dollars are siphoned from the market in these sort of trades, it doesn’t bode well for the future or confidence in the markets from investors.
+If Lewis is right and billions of dollars are siphoned from the market in these sorts of trades, it doesn’t bode well for the future or confidence in the markets from investors.

 The guys at IEX are doing their best to return the market to a level playing field, but they need the big banks to come on board, if they don’t, their efforts amount to a drop in the ocean.

 It’s unlikely that a flash crash will topple the market.
 It’s more likely that a trade war between America and China will disturb the market, but you never know.

 The 2008 crash was not heavily predicted, but it wreaked havoc on the global economy.
 This leads to Nassim Taleb’s book The Black Swan, where he describes his theory about unforeseen events that cause chaos.

 High-frequency trading could be one of the black swans, that he talks about, or it may just be a way for some people to make a lot of money from investors.

 Whatever happens, the next crash will come from somewhere in the market and its likely algorithms will play a part.